-Annapolis is a brunch-aware destination, with multiple choices in the downtown area that includes the City Dock and Main Street.
-One high-visibility option is the Annapolis Market House overlooking the harbor.
-Housed in a modest but historic building on a site dating back to 1788, it has recently been renovated and reinvented, with somewhat unpredictable hours.
-But on weekend, it opens early. for breakfast sandwiches and bowls as well as a small selection of local food specialties.
-Iron Rooster, just across the street at 12 Market Space, is wildly popular as a breakfast-all-day destination where the welcome from local owners is genuine and the fare is reliably good and plentiful at breakfast, lunch and dinner served at communal tables.
+Annapolis is a brunch destination, with multiple choices in the downtown area that includes the City Dock and Main Street.
+One high-visibility option is Iron Rooster, located at 12 Market Space, which is wildly popular as a breakfast-all-day destination where the welcome from local owners is genuine and the fare is good and plentiful at breakfast, lunch, and dinner!

 Courtesy of Galway Bay.

 Red Red Wine Bar, 189 Main Street, is an Annapolis original.
-For some Sunday fun, join the crowd at the popular New Orleans style jazz brunch.
+For some Sunday fun, join the crowd at the popular New Orleans-style jazz brunch.
 For a more sedate experience and an appealing Sunday brunch buffet, walk around State Circle to Rusty Romo’s elegant Harry Browne’s, 66 State Circle.
 Around the corner, at 63 Maryland Ave, find Galway Bay, owned and operated by native sons of the Emerald Isle.
-The whiskied tomato soup, the house-made soda bread, fish and chips, thick-sliced corned beef and lamb stew (when available) help burnish the restaurant’s sterling reputation .
-Still downtown, Pusser’s Caribbean Grill in the Annapolis Marriott Hotel at 80 Compromise Street is the best place to catch the colorful activities on Ego Alley while sipping an eye-opening rum cocktail and enjoying a basic Sunday breakfast.
-It’s all about the view.
+The whiskied tomato soup, the house-made soda bread, fish and chips, thick-sliced corned beef, and lamb stew (when available) help burnish the restaurant’s sterling reputation.
+Still downtown, Pusser’s Caribbean Grill in the Annapolis Waterfront Hotel at 80 Compromise Street is the best place to catch the colorful activities on Ego Alley while sipping an eye-opening rum cocktail and enjoying Sunday breakfast and a voew.

 Courtesy of Blackwall Hitch.